omdevteam/om/docs_src/documentation_advanced_documentation.rst

    every time the algorithm is applied to retrieved data, the internal current average is updated.

-OnDA provides some pre-packaged algorithms for common data processing operations (peak finding, data accumulation, etc.) in the *onda.algorithms* Python sub-package.
+OM provides some pre-packaged algorithms for common data processing operations (peak finding, data accumulation, etc.) in the *om.algorithms* Python sub-package.

 **Notes:**